bmclku/bmclku.github.io/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Human to Machine
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: Design a more advanced vision model drawing from insights in Psychology and Neuroscience literature to bring value to real-world applications
         align: left
         background:
           image: